 Anne Frank joyfully wrote, “How wonderful it is that nobody need wait a single moment before starting to improve the world.”
 The light we often seek, especially during difficult times, is within.

-It is my prayer for you that these words lifts your spirits and fill you with hope.
+It is my prayer for you that these words bless you with hope.

 Use these tips to remember How to Feel Gratitude (Even When You Don’t Want To).

 Do you want to experience greater happiness?
 Try these suggestions from 8 Ways to Feel More Positive.